grimlucis/rpg-hack/08-tables/03-mutations.md

 410  | Coral Body.
 Brittle, tiny feelers, crunchy movements. -4 Stealth, +2 HP.
 411  | Wizard Rage.
 When angry, the top of your head rattles like a boiling kettle.
 412  | Orbiting Eyes.
 You can see in all directions, but you must Save vs Dizziness when running.
 413  | Bewildered.
 Eyes roll, ears flap.
-Wisdom becomes 2.
+Willpower becomes 2.
 414  | Cooling Tower Head.
 Like an inverted bell.
 Intense thoughts produce a column of steam.
 415  | Spring Legs.
 Metal coils ending in feet.
 1/2 fall damage, can jump twice as high.
 416  | Wizard  Hat.
 Remove your hat to reveal a new, identical hat.
 Removed hats vanish in 5 minutes.